alexAubin/letsencrypt_ynh/README.md

 Automatic installation of Let's encrypt certificates on Yunohost

+ATTENTION - THIS APP IS NOW DEPRECIATED BECAUSE CERTIFICATE MANAGEMENT IS NOW INTEGRATED DIRECTLY INTO YUNOHOST SINCE 2.5.
+DO NOT INSTALL THIS APP IF YOU DON'T KNOW WHAT YOU'RE DOING !

 **Disclaimer !** This is alpha/experimetal software, use at your own risks.
 Testers / feedbacks are welcome !
 So far I tested the install on a Yunohost test VM, and a production server (RPi).
 It seems to work though the install takes a